ibm-cloud-docs/solution-tutorials/static-files-cdn.md

 ### Create a CDN instance

 1. Go to the catalog in the console, and select **Content Delivery Network** from the Network section.
 This CDN is powered by Akamai.
-2. Create a Content Delivery Network instance.
-3. Select **Akamai** as the CDN Provider and click **Start Provision**.

-### Configure the CDN instance
+Click **Create**.

-1. Set the **hostname** for the CDN to your custom domain.
+2. On the next dialog, set the **Hostname** for the CDN to your custom domain.
 Although you set a custom domain, you can still access the CDN contents through the IBM provided CNAME.
 So if you don't plan to use custom domain, you can set an arbitrary name.
-2. Set the **Custom CNAME** prefix.
-Do not use dots "." in the name.
+3. Set the **Custom CNAME** prefix to a unique value.
-3. Leave the path empty.
-4. Select **Object Storage** as Origin.
+4. Next, under **Configure your origin**, select **Object Storage** to configure the CDN for COS.
-5. Set the endpoint to your bucket API endpoint, such as *s3-api.us-geo.objectstorage.softlayer.net*.
+5. Set the **Endpoint** to your bucket API endpoint, such as *s3-api.us-geo.objectstorage.softlayer.net*.
-6. Set the bucket name to *your-bucket-name*.
+6. Leave **Host header** and **Path** empty.
+Set **Bucket name** to *your-bucket-name*.
 7. Enable both HTTP (80) and HTTPS (443) ports.
+8. For **SSL certificate** select *DV SAN Certificate* if you want to use a custom domain.
+Else, for accessing the storage via CNAME, pick the **Wildcard Certificate* option.
-8. Click **Create**.
+9. Click **Create**.

 ### Access your content through the CDN CNAME

 1. Select the CDN instance in the list at [https://control.bluemix.net/network/cdn](https://control.bluemix.net/network/cdn).
+2. If you earlier picked *DV SAN Certificate*, you will be prompted for domain validation once the inital setup is completed.
+Follow the steps shown when clicking on **View domain validation**.
-2. The Details panel shows the CNAME for your CDN.
+3. The **Details** panel shows both the **Hostname** and the **CNAME** for your CDN.
-3. Access your file with `https://your-cdn-cname.cdnedge.bluemix.net/a-picture.png`.
+4. Access your file with `https://your-cdn-cname.cdnedge.bluemix.net/a-picture.png` or, if you are using a custom domain, `https://your-cdn-hostname/a-picture.png`.
 If you omit the file name, you should see the S3 ListBucketResult instead.

 ## Deploy the Cloud Foundry application